Ngāti Hine

-Ngāti Hine is an iwi with a rohe in Northland, New Zealand.
+Ngāti Hine is an Māori iwi (tribe) with a rohe (tribal area) in Northland, New Zealand.
 It is part of the wider Ngāpuhi iwi.

-Its rohe (tribal area) covers the areas of Waiomio, Kawakawa, Taumarere, Moerewa, Ruapekapeka, Motatau, Waimahae, Towai, Akeramaa, Pakaraka, Otiria, Pipiwai, Kaikou and Te Horo.
+Its rohe (tribal area) covers the areas of Waiomio, Kawakawa, Taumarere, Moerewa, Motatau, Waimahae, Pakaraka, Otiria, Pipiwai, Kaikou and Te Horo.

 History

 Ngāti Hine is descended from a female ancestor, Hineamaru, a great granddaughter of Rāhiri who settled in the Waiomio Valley, near Kawakawa.
 The prominent leader in the early years of European contact was Te Ruki Kawiti (1770s–1854).

 Ngāti Hine sought to withdraw from Te Runanga-a-Iwi o Ngapuhi charitable trust in 2010, without withdrawing from Ngāpuhi.

 Hapū and marae

 Marae

 The marae (communal places) of Ngāti Hine include: